 - ½ cup sour cream

-- ½ tsp fresh thyme leaves, plus sprigs for garnish
+- ½ teaspoon fresh thyme leaves plus sprigs for garnish

 - In a large nonstick skillet, heat oil over medium-high heat.
 Add onions and cook, stirring frequently, until soft, about 15 minutes.
 Cover and reduce heat to medium-low.
 Cook, stirring occasionally, until golden brown, 35 to 40 minutes.
 Cool slightly, then coarsely chop.

 - In a medium bowl, beat together cream cheese and sour cream until smooth.
 Set aside 2 tablespoon bacon; stir remaining bacon, the onion, vinegar, thyme, salt and pepper into cream cheese mixture.
 Chill at least 30 minutes.
 (Can be stored in an airtight container in the refrigerator up to 2 days.)
 Sprinkle with reserved bacon and garnish with thyme sprigs, if desired.

 Want more delicious inspiration for your table?
 Check out these tasty ideas and my recipe index.

 Golden Rosemary Garlic Mixed Nuts will impress the pants off your guests!
 They shimmer gold and taste amazing!